 Equity index futures are used to mitigate the change in value of the liability the Company has to participants in its deferred compensation plans that allocate their plan account balances to equity funds offered under the plan.
 Equity index futures obligate the Company to pay or receive from a counterparty a cash amount based on a specified equity market index at a predefine price as of a future date applied to the notional amount of the contracts.
-The change in the fair value of the futures contracts is recorded in current period earnings as income or expense which offsets the operating gain or loss from the change in value of the futures contracts for that time period is recorded in surplus as an unrealized gain or loss.
+The change in the fair value of the futures contracts is recorded in current period earnings as income or expense which offsets the operating gain or loss from the change in value of its deferred compensation liability.
+If the hedge is deemed to be ineffective for any period of time, the change in the fair value of the futures contracts for that time period is recorded in surplus as an unrealized gain or loss.